-Conversely, confidence and self love lead to good hygiene habits.
-When we value ourselves we are more likely to take care of ourselves.
+Conversely, confidence and self-love lead to cleanliness.
+When we value ourselves, we are more likely to take care of ourselves.

-Clinical research proves meditation increases confidence and self love and reduces anxiety and depression.
-After reviewing more than 39 studies, it was concluded that Loving Kindness Meditation (a type of meditation in which we imagine extending love to people, including to ourselves) leads to a decrease in anxiety and depression and an increase in confidence and self love.
-Studies suggest that these mental traits lead to an increase in good hygiene habits because they make us value our mind and bodies more.
+Clinical research proves meditation increases confidence and self-love and reduces anxiety and depression.
+After reviewing more than 39 studies, it was concluded that Loving Kindness Meditation (a type of meditation in which we imagine extending love to people, including to ourselves) leads to a decrease in anxiety and depression and an increase in confidence and self-love.
+Studies suggest that these mental traits lead to an increase in good physical and mental hygiene because they make us value our mind and bodies more.

-Meditation has also been shown to improve sleep hygiene.
+Meditation has also been shown to improve sleep.

 Research was conducted in which 49 adults with sleep problems were given either mindfulness training or a traditional sleep hygiene program.
-The research shows us that focused attention meditation improves sleep quality and helps to reduce daytime fatigue.
-Just another area of hygiene that meditation helps with.
+The study shows that focused attention meditation improves sleep quality and helps to reduce daytime fatigue.

-The primary causes of bad hygiene are mental in nature.
 Depression.
 Anxiety.
-Or simply a lack of awareness.
-These are the main reasons for bad hygiene.
+Mindlessness.
+These are the main reasons why people lack cleanliness.
 And meditation helps with them all.

-Meditation improves self love and confidence, decreases anxiety and depression, makes us value the mind and body more, and make us ore aware of our actions and our surroundings.
+Meditation improves self-love and confidence, decreases anxiety and depression, makes us value the mind and body more, and make us more aware of our actions and our surroundings.
 And this all leads to good hygiene habits.

 If you’re looking to improve your mental wellbeing at work, consider our corporate meditation classes.